mattes3/ddd-video-club/README.md

 ## How to build

 Install Node.
-Then go to the root folder of this project here and type
+Then go to the root folder of this project and type

 ```
 corepack enable